MDharmik/devTinder/src/homework.md

 - Validate data in signup API
 - Install bcrypt package
 - Create passwordHash using bcrypt.hash & save the user with encrypted password
+- Create login api
+- Compare password and throw errors if email or password is invalid